-If you find yourself reading a chapter or book several times without understanding it, try taking the following steps.
+If you find yourself reading an entire chapter or book several times without understanding it, try taking the following steps.
+Be sure to do steps 1-3 before you jump in to read the text.

 - Read the material.
 Now that you've had time to understand the points the author is trying to convey, you're more apt to recognize them when they come along.
 When you see a major point, flag it with a sticky note.